-- 1. Household income of R3000
+- 1. Household income of R3000 (depending on the current Old Age pension per person)

-- Ownership/ Tenant of one property
+- 2. Ownership/ Tenant of one property

-Must be in possession of a valid SA ID
+- 3. Must be in possession of a valid SA ID

-- Full-time occupant of property
+- 4. Full-time occupant of property

-Must be resident of the municipal area
+- 5. Must be resident of the municipal area

-- 6. Monthly water & electricity consumption of 6kl and 50kWh respectively 7.
-Child-headed household
+- 6. Monthly water & electricity consumption of 6kl and 50kWh respectively

+- 7. Child-headed household